Network-Based Pathway Enrichment Analysis with Incomplete Network Information: Methods

-\cite{Meinshausen:2006rw} introduced neighborhood selection to estimate a high-dimensional graph.
-For each node $i \in V$, they considered the optimal prediction of the random variable $Z_i$ as a linear combination of the remaining variables.
-The coefficients for optimal prediction $\theta^i$ are determined by the inverse covariance matrix.
-Specifically, it holds that $ \theta^i_{i'} = -A_{ii'}/A_{ii}, $ for all $i' \ne i$.
-The set of nonzero coefficients of $\theta^i$ is thus the same as the set of nonzero entries in the row vector of $A_{ii'} \ (i' \ne i)$, which defines the set of neighbors of node $i$.
-Using an $l_1$-penalized regression, they estimated the neighborhood for each node and combined the estimates to select the edge set of the corresponding network.
+In the following, we present a two-step procedure to solve the constrained optimization problem~\eqref{e:constraints}.
+The proposed approach combines the neighborhood selection technique \citep{Meinshausen:2006rw} with constrained maximum likelihood estimation.
+It exploits the fact that the estimated neighbors of each node using neighborhood selection coincide with the nonzero entries of the inverse covariance matrix \citep{Friedman:2008lt}.
+Specifically, in neighborhood selection the network structure is estimated by finding the optimal set of predictors when regressing the random variable $\bZ_i$ corresponding to node $i \in V$ on all other variables, using an $l_1$-penalized linear regression.
+The coefficients for this optimal prediction $\btheta^i$ are closely related to the entries of the inverse covariance matrix: for all $i' \ne i$, $\theta^i_{i'} = -\omega_{ii'}/\omega_{ii}$.
+The set of nonzero coefficients of $\btheta^i$ is thus the same as the set of nonzero entries in the row vector of $\omega_{ii'} \ (i' \ne i)$, which defines the set of neighbors of node $i$.

-In the following, we present a two-step procedure to solve the above optimization problem.
-The proposed approach combines the neighborhood selection with penalized maximum likelihood estimation.